-A recent publication from our group (see the link) shows that long-term endurance training in a stable way alters the epigenetic pattern in the human skeletal muscle.
+A recent publication by our group (see link) shows that long-term endurance training in a stable way alters the epigenetic pattern in the human skeletal muscle.
 The research team behind the study, which is being published in the journal Epigenetics, also found strong links between these altered epigenetic patterns and the activity in genes controlling improved metabolism and inflammation.
-The results may have future implications for prevention and treatment of heart disease, diabetes and obesity.
+The results may have future implications for prevention and treatment of heart disease, diabetes, and obesity.

 We are proud to say that this paper caught the attention of different international media from US to all over the Europe.